Antinomian Controversy

-To ease the situation, the leaders called for a day of fasting and repentance on 19 January 1637.
-However, Cotton invited Wheelwright to speak at the Boston church during services that day, and his sermon created a furor which deepened the growing division.
+To ease the situation, the leaders called for a day of fasting and repentance on January 19, 1637.
+When Cotton invited Wheelwright to speak at the Boston church during services that day, his sermon created a furor which deepened the growing division.
 In March 1637, the court accused Wheelwright of contempt and sedition, but he was not sentenced.
 His supporters (mostly people from the Boston church) circulated a petition on his behalf.

 The religious controversy had immediate political ramifications.
 During the election of May 1637, the free grace advocates suffered two major setbacks when John Winthrop defeated Vane in the gubernatorial race, and some Boston magistrates were voted out of office for supporting Hutchinson and Wheelwright.
 Vane returned to England in August 1637.
 At the November 1637 court, Wheelwright was sentenced to banishment, and Hutchinson was brought to trial.
-She defended herself well against the prosecution, but she claimed on the second day of her hearing that she possessed direct personal revelation from God, and she prophesied ruin upon the colony.
-She was charged with contempt and sedition and banished from the colony, and her departure brought the controversy to a close.
-The events of 1636 to 1638 are regarded as crucial to an understanding of religion and society in the early colonial history of New England.
+She defended herself well against the prosecution on the first day, however on the second day of her hearing, she testifed that she possessed a direct personal revelation from God, and prophesied ruin upon the colony.
+She was charged with contempt and sedition and banished from the colony.
+Her departure brought the controversy to a close.
+The events are regarded as crucial to an understanding of religion and society in the early colonial history of New England.

 The idea that Hutchinson played a central role in the controversy went largely unchallenged until 2002, when Michael Winship's account portrayed Cotton, Wheelwright, and Vane as complicit with her.